PiInTheSky/pits/README.md

 Created by Dave Akerman (dave@sccs.co.uk)

+# Changes by KevWal not pushed upstream #

+- Added GPS example flight files for use by gps_source= option
+- Added MOTD, changed startup to rc.local and Screen
+- Added boot/pisky.current.txt as link to /boot/pisky.txt

+# PITS - HAB Tracker software for the PITS boards #

 This software is written for the PITS Zero with Pi Zero, PITS+ with the various A+/B+ models, and the original PITS with the Pi A/B boards.

 PITS Zero and PITS+ can be purchased from board from http://ava.upuaut.net/store/.